aleph-im/pyaleph/deployment/samples/README.md

 # Deployment samples

-This directory provides examples that demonstrate how you can deploy PyAleph.
+This directory provides examples that demonstrate how you can deploy your own Aleph Core Channel Node (CCN).

-* docker-compose: Deploy PyAleph in the simplest form using Docker Compose
+* docker-compose: Deploy the CCN in the simplest form using Docker Compose
-* docker-monitoring: Deploy PyAleph along with Grafana and Prometheus to monitor your node
+* docker-monitoring: Deploy the CCN along with Grafana and Prometheus to monitor your node
-* native-install: Deploy PyAleph on a Ubuntu server and run it manually.
+* native-install: Deploy the CCN on a Ubuntu server and run it manually.